-- (a) Audited by RSM Chio Lim LLP, Singapore. - (b) Audited by SBA Stone Forest CPA Co., Ltd, an alliance firm of RSM Chio Lim LLP and a member of Allinial Global, for consolidation purposes. - (c) Not audited as it is immaterial.
-The subsidiary has ceased operation and is in the process of liquidation and deregistration. - (d) Other independent auditors.
-Audited by firms of accountants other than member firms of RSM International of which RSM Chio Lim LLP in Singapore is a member. - (e) Oceanus Australia Abalone World (S) Pte Ltd was disposal off during the reporting year ended 31 December 2019.
-The carrying amounts of the assets and liabilities of Oceanus Australia Abalone World (S) Pte Ltd are not presented as they are not material to the Group's financial statements. - (f) Under the shareholders' agreement, the non-controlling interest has been granted an option to acquire a further 8.1% equity shares in Season Global Trading Pte.
+- ^(b) Audited by SBA Stone Forest CPA Co., Ltd, an alliance firm of RSM Chio Lim LLP and a member of Allinial Global, for consolidation purposes. - ^(c) Not audited as it is immaterial as these subsidiaries have ceased operations. - ^(d) Other independent auditors.
+Audited by firms of accountants other than member firms of RSM International of which RSM Chio Lim LLP in Singapore is a member. - (e) Under the shareholders' agreement, the non-controlling interest has been granted an option to acquire a further 8.1% equity shares in Season Global Trading Pte.
 Ltd. ("SGT") in the event of an IPO or trade sale.
 The purchase consideration of equity shares would be based on certain discount of SGT's equity valuation at the point of pre-IPO or trade sale.
 The value of the options has not been accounted for in the consolidation financial statement as it is not considered to be significant.